Carpenters Mills, OH (Liberty Settlement) - (1804 - early 1900s mill & farming town abandoned over time)

 Classification: ghost town

-Later in 1844 a new grist mill was built in town along the Olentangy River.
-It was purchased by George Beiber (1803 - 1854) & his wife Mary (Rahn) Beiber in 1848.
+Later in 1844, a new grist mill was built in town along the Olentangy River.
+It was purchased by George Beiber (1803 - 1854) & Mary (Rahn) Beiber in 1848.
 Their sons James Beiber (1830 - 1905) & Henry Beiber (1835 - 1917) took over the mill production after their father died.
 They added on to the wooden grist mill with a stone sawmill in 1877 but couldn't keep up the payments on the debt owed for the expansion.
-The mill was auctioned off in 1889 & changed ownership several more times.
-The wooden grist mill was destroyed in a fire but the stone mill still stands between Chapman Rd. & the river about 1.5 miles south of U.S. 23.
+The mill was auctioned off in 1889 & changed ownership several more times over the years.
+The wooden grist mill was destroyed in a fire but the stone mill still stands between Chapman Rd & the river about 1 & 1/2 miles south of US 23.

-A couple of other interesting buildings around town are the Stratford Methodist Episcopal Church built in 1844 at the corner of U.S. 23 & State Rt.
-315 (Olentangy River Rd.) and the Crist Tavern Millworks Boarding house built in 1835 at 2966 Olentangy River Rd.
-Both of them are on the National Register Of Historic Places.
-George Beiber's farmhouse is at 2010 Stratford Rd.
-Delaware, OH & was placed on the National register of Historic Places in 1991.
-The Beiber family is buried in Oak Grove Cemetery on Sandusky St. in Delaware, OH.
+The Crist Taver Millworks Boarding house was built in 1835 at 2966 Olentangy River Rd & is on the National Register Of Historic Places.
+George & Mary Beiber's farmhouse is at 2010 Stratford Rd, Delaware, OH & was listed on the National register of Historic Places in 1991.
+The Beiber family was buried in Oak Grove Cemetery on Sandusky St in Delaware, OH.

 Delaware County Ohio Ghost Towns Research Resources